saket404/saket404/_posts/2020-07-18-access-dota-stats-using-python.md

 ### Step 2: Retireve Account ID

-In order to access your stats through the API we can see it requires an `account_id` which can be easily extracted once you login to the main OpenDota portal using your steam account.
+To access your stats through the API we can see it requires an `account_id` which can be easily extracted once you login to the main OpenDota portal using your steam account.
 Your `account_id` will be seen on the website address which you can easily extract.

 ![OpenDota docs](/assets/images/posts/dota-part1/steamID.png "Open Dota docs")